 A good bot can make users feel like they're talking to real AI (artificial intelligence) that has a distinct personality.
 However, when your bot starts the next conversation as if he never met that same user before, that personal connection is gone.
 That is why our platform enables you to treat returning users differently, by using saved variables from previous sessions.

 By default, this is a

-However, instead of greeting the user right away, we can first check whether the bot has talked to him before by converting the introduction into a
+However, instead of greeting the user right away, we can first check whether the bot has talked to them before by converting the introduction into a

-Using a variable 'known_user_flag' (feel free to rename in line with your naming conventions), the bot can check whether it has talked to the user before, and redirect to the right dialogs accordingly.
+Using a variable 'known_user_flag' (feel free to rename this), the bot can check whether it has talked to the user before, and redirect them to the right dialog accordingly.

-If 'known_user_flag' is equal to 1, we know for certain that there has been a conversation before - else the variable would be empty - so the user can be directed to an introduction dialog appropriate for returning users.
+If 'known_user_flag' is equal to 1, we know for certain that there has been a conversation before, otherwise this variable would be empty, so the user can be directed to an introduction dialog appropriate for returning users.